 The French have donated two plane loads of aid for Kampuchean refugees following a Christmas appeal by a Paris radio station and the S.

-The French have donated two plane loads of aid for Kampuchean refugees following a Christmas appeal by a Paris radio station and the S.O.S. charity organisation.
+Background: The French have donated two plane loads of aid for Kampuchean refugees following a Christmas appeal by a Paris radio station and the S.O.S. charity organisation.
 The aid is destined for children in refugees camps along the Thai border.

 SYNOPSIS: Radio Europe I was the focal point for the Christmas appeal.
 Soon after the appeal had been broadcast, the radio station found itself inundated with gifts for the refugees.
 The appeal reminded listeners of the confused political situation in Kampuchea and the suffering inflicted on the civilian population by continuous political unrest.